 Courtown Woodland Walking Trail

-Courtown Woodland Trail is bounded by the Owenavorragh River on the north side and the canal on the seaward side to the east.
+Courtown Woodland Trails are bounded by the Owenavorragh River on the north side and the canal on the seaward side to the east.
 The woodland dates back to pre-Famine times.
 The four trails waymarked through the woodland are graded as easy.
 As you choose your walk along the River Walk, Top Walk, Canal Walk or High Cross-Walk, you are following in the footsteps of the previous Lords and Ladies of Courtown and their visitors.

 At 25 hectares, the wood was once home to oak and ash trees.
 Acquired by the State in the late 1950s, it was planted with commercial timber.
 The mixed conifers – broadleaf plantings – were large of spruce with some ash although small strands of oak remain together with avenues of chestnut and lime trees.